SimplePDF/simplepdf-embed/README.md

 # @simplepdf/react-embed-pdf

-Easily add [SimplePDF](https://simplepdf.eu) into your website, by wrapping any anchor tag with the `EmbedPDF` component.
+Easily add [SimplePDF](https://simplepdf.eu) into your website, by wrapping any HTML element with the `EmbedPDF` component.

 [Show me an example!](https://replit.com/@bendersej/Simple-PDF-Embed)